nidea4u/donate/README.md

 **Disclaimer - spending is at the discretion of the receiving party.**

-Contributors are **strongly** encourage to collaborate on spending decisions, and to keep them focused toward the project.
+Contributors are **strongly** encouraged to collaborate on spending decisions, and to keep them focused toward the project.

 New contributors will be added on a first-come first-serve basis, upon request.
 One merged non-trivial code-facing pull request is the criteria for addition.